pgrv/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 In the section "create binary image" I created the binary image.
 I tried different methods.
-First I converted the image into a grayscale image, into the hls color space and into hsvl color space.
+First I converted the image into a grayscale image, into the hls color space and into hsv color space.
 Then I applied a sobel in x and y direction on the grayscale image.
 I also tried the direction and the magnitude of the gradient, but I was not convinced by the result.
 I also use a threshold on the s-channel of the hsl-picture and a threshold on the v-channel of the hsv-picture.
 I saw the convertion into the hsv color space in the following video https://www.youtube.com/watch?v=vWY8YUayf9Q&list=PLAwxTw4SYaPkz3HerxrHlu1Seq8ZA7-5P&index=4.
 So in the end I used a combination to generate a binary image.
 Here's an example of my output for this step:

 ![Binary image][image3]